3nsoft/xsp-files/README.md

 import * as xsp from 'xsp-files';
 ```

-Start work with any file by creating an object that holds file key, and, therefore, can generate correct readera and writers.
+Start work with any file by creating an object that holds file key, and, therefore, can generate correct readers and writers.
 ```javascript
 // for a new file, the following generates new file key, contained in the holder let fkeyHolder = xsp.makeNewFileKeyHolder(mkeyEncr, getRandom);